 “My father is traditional.
-However… the only reason why we were able to move the Kaizaki Zaibatsu to Libertonia was due to Jason Host’s connections to the Libertonian government.
+However… the only reason why we were able to move the Kaizaki Zaibatsu to Libertonia was due to Jacob Host’s connections to the Libertonian government.
 That Mech Armor was originally designed for Yamato’s troops.
 However…” (Mizuki)

 “Even if my country’s military could deploy it… it would be too late.
 It’s either be taken over by Libertonia or Communistan at this point.
-So in order to ensure my family’s survival, my father accepted Jason Host’s offer and moved the company to Libertonia.
+So in order to ensure my family’s survival, my father accepted Jacob Host’s offer and moved the company to Libertonia.
 The reason I know about you is due to you being a potential marriage partner.”
 (Mizuki)

 “You say those words a lot, don’t you?”
 (Mizuki)

 “The reports were right, you are straight to the point.
 Anyways, my family’s company is all but bankrupt due to moving to Libertonia.
 My father treasures his employees and their families, so he wasn’t going to abandon them.
 He personally paid for all of them to move here.
 But as I said, we’re all but bankrupt.
 As my father is traditional, he follows the old code.”
 (Mizuki)

 “That’s merging companies through marriage.”
 (Mizuki)

 She’s right, I say those words a lot.